 What's the Best Commercial Zero-Turn Mower?

-With the introduction of affordable "Zero" turn or zero radius lawn mowers years ago, lawn maintenance has not only become faster for the worker, but more affordable for the homeowner or property owner.
-For the most part, lawn mowing costs have stayed the same for the past couple decades mainly due to the fact that today's commercial mower makes each job take almost half the time.
+With the introduction of affordable "zero" turn or zero-radius lawn mowers years ago, lawn maintenance has not only become faster for the worker, but also more affordable for the homeowner or property owner.
+For the most part, lawn-mowing costs have stayed the same for the past couple of decades, mainly due to the fact that today's commercial mower makes each job take almost half the time.

-Although most commercial mowers are head and shoulders above lawn tractors, or yard snails as we call them—not every zero-turn mower may be right for you.
+Although most commercial mowers are head and shoulders above lawn tractors—or yard snails as we call them—not every zero-turn mower may be right for you.
 There are differences that can make some mowers a much better fit for your particular situation or the type of jobs you do.
-This Zero Turn Comparison will give you some of the benefits of the best rated lawn mowers and some of the shortfalls of the best commercial zero turn lawn mowers.
+This zero-turn comparison will give you some of the benefits of the best-rated lawn mowers and some of the shortfalls of the best commercial zero-turn lawn mowers.

-The comment most users of the Turf Tiger give is "It is built like a tank."
-Not only is this zero radius mower fast and fun to mow with, its extra-strong mower deck and reliable shaft-drive makes it tough to beat.
+The comment most users of the Turf Tiger give is, "it is built like a tank."
+Not only is this zero-radius mower fast and fun to mow with, its extra-strong mower deck and reliable shaft-drive make it tough to beat.
 Turf Tigers with larger motors are known for their ability to cut even Bahia grass at top speed without choking down.

 - Available Engine Sizes: 25 hp Kubota Diesel, 28 hp CAT Diesel, 27 hp Kohler (Air Cooled), 27 and 29 hp Kawasaki, 31 hp Kohler Aegis, and 35 hp Briggs Vanguard

 - Available Deck Sizes: 52", 61", and 72"

 - Maximum Speed: 10–12 mph (depending on engine)

 - Deck Type: 7 Gauge, Welded, with 10 Gauge reinforcement plates